sergemazille/reveal-basis/README.md

 `<div class="above --transition-left">`

-There is also an `.--transition-scale` modifier:
+There is also a `.--transition-scale` modifier:

 `<div class="above --transition-scale">`